parrt/AniML-java/README.md

 Damn thing seems pretty good.
 Same or better accuracy on my tests than scikit-learn but infinitely easier to understand.
 Also faster on bigger data sets.

+I'm going to start a series of clustering routines for fun. k-means, k-mediod, mean shift, mediod shift.
+Then I can use random forests to transform input space and cluster that with traditional methods.

 ## Random Forest(tm) in Java

 [codebuff](https://github.com/antlr/codebuff) could really use a random forest so I'm playing with an implementation here.